-As a user, you must always make sure that your product is safe.
-You are also responsible for ensuring that the product is used and maintained in a way that does not compromise safety.
+As a user, you must always make sure that your products are safe to use.
+You are also responsible for ensuring that the products are used and maintained in a way that does not compromise safety.

 There are several things to keep in mind if you want to be certain that the electrical products you buy and use are safe:

 - Only buy products that meet the requirements for electrical products, and always ask the retailer the right questions.
 There is a checklist on the Checklist when buying products page.

 - Always read the instructions and safety information to find out how to use, maintain and look after the product.
 If there is any uncertainty, contact the seller of the product.

 - Only use the products as intended and in the environment as it is intended for.
 For example, an electrical product designed for indoor use must not be used outdoors.
 Make sure the product has the right IP class.
 The IP class indicates how well protected the product is against water, dust, etc.

 - Check your electrical products regularly to see if there is any wear and tear, and to uncover faults.
 There is a checklist on the Check your electrical products page.

 - If there is something wrong with the product you must inform the retailer so they can address the issues.
 If you do not own the product yourself, it is important that you alert the owner of the product as quickly as possible.